Session Recordings show you the full visitor journey in one place

 Individual product pages

 This is where the money is made.
-In e-commerce, a product page with a and beautiful product images is a solid starting point.
+In e-commerce, a product page with a great product description and beautiful product images is a solid starting point.

 Here, session recordings can show us if visitors are moving through a certain number of product photos, having any issues with sizing or other customization tools and whether or not they’re scrolling to the bottom of your layout.